tofumatt/FastProwl/README.markdown

 *FastProwl* is a Ruby library for interacting with the Prowl API **using Typhoeus** (a libcurl-multi interface written in Ruby).
 It is inspired heavily by [August Lilleaas](http://august.lilleaas.net/)'s [ruby-prowl](http://github.com/augustl/ruby-prowl) library (the class method `FastProwl.add()` still works if you include this library instead).

 *FastProwl* lets you queue up many Prowl API requests then make them concurrently, which is handy if you make a bunch of requests in quick succession.
-It was developed for [Prey Fetcher](http://preyfetcher.com), which sends too many notifications requests to wait on blocking HTTP calls.
+It was developed for [Prey Fetcher](http://preyfetcher.com), which sends too many notification requests to wait on blocking HTTP calls.

 Please fork away and send me a pull request if you think you can make it better or whatnot.